 FrSKY R-XSR Receiver

-I decided to mount my R-XSR to the side of the fuselage, and have the antennae exit directly on to the wing.
-I have one antenna extending straight out and the other facing rearwards along the fuselage.
-I may change the rear facing antenna as I think it's a bit close to the carbon spar; I think I'll have it extent forwards towards the nose.
+I decided to mount my R-XSR to the side of the fuselage and have the antennae exit directly on to the wing.
+One antenna is extending straight out and the other facing rearwards along the fuselage.
+I may change the rear facing antenna as I think it’s a bit close to the carbon spar; it might change to extend forwards towards the nose.

-I'm using a pretty standard iNav setup with the usual Z84 wing preset used for the initial rates and PIFFs, then added the slightly altered Fixed Wing CLI mods.
-My procedure is to flash iNav (full chip erase), calibrate the gyro, set the Z84 preset, run my setup script, then setup the remaining configuration parts (UARTS, modes, servos, calibrate motor).
+I’m using a standard iNav setup.
+The preset for the Z84 wing is used for the initial rates and PIFFs.
+Then added the slightly altered Fixed Wing CLI mods.
+My procedure is to:

 My base setup script

 Here is the majority of my setup script for different versions of iNav.
 The OSD settings aren’t included as they’re all personal preferences.

 My plan for this Nano Goblin over the winter was to changing some parts out to make it lighter.
 Those plans have now completely changed as I didn’t pull up when I should have.
 I was having too much fun flying low!